Blog > Articles > Consumer profiling

 2. XM Discover by Qualtrics (former Clarabridge Studio)

-• Makes it specific with pre-built, industry-specific improvement drivers
+• Pre-built industry-specific improvement drivers

 3. Forsta